benjamincarney/EECS-Faculty-Salary-Predictor/README.md

 In an attempt to add some organization to this repository, we've broken our project up into various directories.
-The naming conventions that we have chosen to use should be fairly self explanatory, but in case not, we've chosen to provide the following descriptions for each directory:
+The naming conventions that we have chosen to use should be fairly self explanatory, but in case not, we've chosen to provide the following descriptions for each directory below:

 ### GoldStandardCrawler